agostof/BrAPI-FastAPI/README.md

-# Overview
+## Overview

 ## BrAPI-FastAPI: Python-based BrAPI server stubs

 Implementation of the [BrAPI v2.0](https://brapi.org/) specification for Python using the [FastAPI](https://fastapi.tiangolo.com/) framework.
 * includes models and server stubs (views.py) for [Core](brapi_v2/core), [Genotyping](brapi_v2/genotyping), [Germplasm](brapi_v2/germplasm), and [Phenotyping](brapi_v2/phenotyping).
-* use as a template to create your Python-based [BrAPI server](server/brapi_v2/main.py)
+* use as a template to create your Python-based [BrAPI server](brapi_v2/main.py)
 * use models to create a [BrAPI client](client/brapi_client.py) (a.k.a BrAPP) or to create a client library

 ## Quick start
-1. Installation using pyenv (Python $version could be 3.8.3 and above).
-If not using pyenv just skip to the next step.
+1. Installation using pyenv, skip this step if you don't want to use pyenv.
 ``` sh
 pyenv virtualenv 3.9.1 WebAPI
 pyenv activate WebAPI